ajitdube/DocuSign-eSignature-SDK-2010/Java/LoanSample/LoanCo/Readme.txt

 For UsernameToken authentication:

--	Uncomment the Authentication: Username Token section of LoanCo/WEB-INF/docusign-servlet.xml.
+-	Uncomment the Authentication: Integrators Key section of LoanCo/WEB-INF/docusign-servlet.xml.
 -	Set the following properties in LoanCo/src/config.properties:
 	-	[REPLACE WITH DOCUSIGN INTEGRATORS KEY]